 Metadata

-Descriptive information about a live stream, such as title, description, tags, category, language, and more—used to help discoverability.
+Descriptive information about a live stream, such as title, description, tags, category, language, and more, helps it be discoverable.

 Mobile Streaming